axa-ch-webhub-cloud/pattern-library/README.md

 }
 ```

-The event, per default, are propagated through the document node:
+The event, per default, is propagated through the document node:

 ![Alt text](./readme-assets/pub-sub-default-ev.png)